 Jesus went on to insult his listeners by painting a picture of so-called “sinful” tax collectors and prostitutes entering the kingdom before the “righteous” religionists.
 It’s important to realize that by allowing others to enter God’s kingdom before (or preceding) the Pharisees didn’t exclude the Pharisees themselves from doing similarly.
 On the contrary, they were welcomed into his kingdom, as are all of God’s children, then and today.

-A second chance: An encouraging aspect of this parable is the acceptance of those who may reject God at first, but, in the end, decide to follow the teachings of Christ.
+A second chance: An encouraging aspect of this parable is the acceptance of those who may reject God at first, but, in the end, decide to follow Christ’s teachings.
 The first son rebelled against his father as many believers do today; thankfully, God always accepts those who want to return and offer themselves back to him.
 Likewise, God also invites those who resemble the Pharisees to enter his kingdom.
 Each “child,” “son or daughter,” or “Hearty Boy” has the chance to become part of God’s glory.
 He also provides us with second chances.
 When we decide to follow him we must make a sincere, devoted, active, hearty effort to seek and remain in him.